getzola/zola/docs/content/documentation/templates/overview.md

 - `current_path`: the path (full URL without the `base_url`) of the current page, never starting with a `/`
 - `current_url`: the full URL for that page

-> Please note that [include paths](https://tera.netlify.com/docs/templates/#include) can only be used in used in normal templates.
-Theme templates should use [macro's](https://tera.netlify.com/docs/templates/#macros) instead.

 ## Built-in filters
 Gutenberg adds a few filters, in addition of the ones already present in Tera.